rhiokim/grunt-sloc/README.md

 Type: `String`
 Default value: `stdout`

-I will generate a JSON file SLOC analysis results.
+It will generate a JSON file SLOC analysis results.
 The default value is `stdout`.
-If we do not specify, in the case of the `stdout`, If you are prompted to enter the `json` and output to the CLI on the `.
-I will generate the json `file.
+If we do not specify, in the case of the `stdout`, If you are prompted to enter the `json` and output to the CLI on the json file.

 #### options.reportPath
 Type: `String`